livingsocial/imprint/README.md

 These queries should work in Kibana/ElasticSearch, Splunk, or other log solutions.
 We may need to support different output formatters in the future depending on how various logging systems handle default field extraction.

-First query to find a group of requests you are particularly interested in, perhaps all errors on an app
+First query to find a group of requests you are particularly interested in, perhaps all errors on an app:

     source="app_name" error status=500

-Front the results find a specific request that caused the error and use the trace_id to dig in futher, by crafting a query with the trace_id
+From the results find a specific request that caused the error and use the trace_id to dig in futher, by crafting a query with the trace_id.

-Find all log lines in a particular app related to a single request
+Find all log lines in a particular app related to a single request:

     source="app_name" "trace_id=1396448370_wdeYND"

-Find all long lines related to a single request across apps
+Find all long lines related to a single request across apps:

     "trace_id=1396448370_wdeYND"